UoMMScRobotics/SFR_Tutorials_2023_2025/docs/source/week09_tut_maps_creation.rst

 Create .stl file
 ---------------------------------------

 Now that we have map file we can use in map server, we also need to create assosciated .stl file for usage in Gazebo.
-STL files are 3D graphical files (you can find more info 'here <https://www.adobe.com/creativecloud/file-types/image/vector/stl-file.html>' _).
+STL files are 3D graphical files (you can find more info `here <https://www.adobe.com/creativecloud/file-types/image/vector/stl-file.html>`_).
 So far we have 2D map only, we will create 3D equivalent by simply extruding walls from exisitng map.
-To do so we will use 'map2gazebo <https://github.com/Adlink-ROS/map2gazebo>' _ repository.
+To do so we will use `map2gazebo <https://github.com/Adlink-ROS/map2gazebo>`_ repository.
 To install follow the instruction from the repository.
 After installation we will be using offline instructions.
 Thus open new terminal in  ``.../example_gz_robot/world/`` folder and type in:

 .. code-block:: console
  python3 ~/map2gz_ros2_ws/src/map2gazebo/map2gazebo/map2gazebo_offline.py --map_dir custom_map.pgm --export_dir .